karatsang/rulesbased_logisticregression/README.md

 Visual overviews of the prevalence of resistance genes and uniqueness of resistomes can be viewed as [heatmaps](https://github.com/karatsang/rulesbased_logisticregression/tree/master/ResistanceGeneIdentifier/Heatmaps_RGI_5.1.0).
 Heatmaps feature AMR genes categorized by gene family and only unique resistome profiles are displayed with their frequency (histogram at top).
 Yellow represents a Perfect RGI hit, teal represents a Strict RGI hit, and purple represents no RGI hit.
 Genes with asterisks (*) appear multiple times because they belong to more than one Drug Class category in the Antibiotic Resistance Ontology (ARO).

 ### Efflux Pump Identifier (EPI)
 [Efflux Pump Identifier v1.0.0](https://github.com/karatsang/rulesbased_logisticregression/tree/master/rulesbased/EffluxPumpIdentifier) was used to identify overexpressed, multi-component efflux pumps in the clinical isolates.
+A flowchart of how the Efflux Pump Identifier classifies efflux pumps into Perfect, Partial, and Putative is illustrated [here](https://github.com/karatsang/rulesbased_logisticregression/blob/master/rulesbased/EffluxPumpIdentifier/FlowChart_EffluxPumpIdentifier.png).

 `python effluxpumpidentifier.py` should be run in a folder of RGI results in .json format.
 A folder called "EffluxPumpIdentifierResults" will be created with resulting outputs in .json format.